 Recommended reading material includes The Age of Kali by William Dalrymple and No full stops in India by Mark Tully

 Learn the do’s and don’ts, and the oohs and aahs, of tiger safaris in India, where the majority of the world's striped stunners live.

 Exploring India through food gives insight into the country's culture, history and geography.

-Traveling India with kids is like opening a book and sinking into a different story every day.
+Traveling around India with kids is like opening a vivid picture book and sinking into a different story every day.